Does a Speeding Ticket Affect Your Car Insurance?

 Unfortunately, most traffic violations won’t disappear from your driving record overnight.
 Even if you’re normally a safe and incident-free driver, a speeding ticket will stay on your driving record for a while.
 The exact length it’ll stay on your record depends on your state.

-Loretta Worters, vice president of media relations for the Insurance Information Institute (III), mentions that premiums are based on your risk level, which includes your driving record, as well as credit history, location, and age in most states.
+Loretta Worters, vice president of media relations for the Insurance Information Institute (Triple-I), mentions that premiums are based on your risk level, which includes your driving record, as well as credit history, location, and age in most states.

 “Although each insurance company has its own policies, speeding violations stay on insurance records for three to five years,” says Worters.
 “Insurance companies base premiums on your risk level, which is calculated by various factors, including your current driving record and driving history, age (in most states) as well as credit history, type of car you drive, and location.”